Shane Hurlbut

 Shane Hurlbut, ASC (born February 18, 1964) is an American cinematographer.
-Originally from Ithaca, New York, he grew up near Cayuga Lake, and graduated from Southern Cayuga High School in 1982.
-Hurlbut studied film at Emerson College, graduating with a degree in film and television in 1986.
-His early career included work on music videos for Gloria Estefan and Smashing Pumpkins.
-He met director Rob Cohen while working on a music video for the 1996 disaster film Daylight, and again worked with Cohen as cinematographer for the television pilot of The Guardian.

-Hurlbut received a nomination for an award from the American Society of Cinematographers for his work as director of cinematography on the 1998 television movie The Rat Pack – he was the youngest cinematographer ever to have been nominated for an American Society of Cinematographers award for a debut film.

 Early life

 Hurlbut was raised in Ithaca, New York.
 His mother taught sixth grade, and his father worked as a professor's assistant (PA) at Cornell University.
-He grew up on a 250 acre farm in Aurora, New York near Cayuga Lake, and graduated from Southern Cayuga High School in 1982.
+He grew up on a farm in Aurora, New York near Cayuga Lake, and graduated from Southern Cayuga High School in 1982.
 He married Lydia Kunkler, a fellow graduate of Southern Cayuga.

 Hurlbut attended Herkimer County Community College, graduating with a degree in radio and television broadcasting in 1984, and he was inducted into the Alumni Hall of Honor by the Herkimer County Community College Alumni Association on April 4, 2008.
 Hurlbut received a bachelor's degree from Emerson College, where he majored in film and television.
 He graduated from Emerson College in 1986.